- Find Meeting Information

 - Structured addiction treatment programs

 Outpatient programs can consist of as little as one hour per week and as much as several hours per day.
-The latter, more intensive, outpatient option is often an alternative to the expense and restrictions of inpatient care.1
+The latter, more intensive, outpatient option is often an alternative to the expense and restrictions of inpatient care.

 What Is a Partial Hospitalization Program?

 PHPs are a step down from inpatient care.
-You may be enrolled in partial hospitalization as part of ongoing care after an inpatient stay or you may enter a partial hospitalization program as initial treatment instead of inpatient care.
+You may be enrolled in partial hospitalization as part of ongoing care after an inpatient stay, or you may enter a partial hospitalization program as initial treatment instead of inpatient care.

-Inpatient programs provide full-time focus on addiction recovery, however, they come with the cost and challenges of living onsite.
 Individuals in inpatient programs typically cannot leave the facility for family, personal, or work reasons without voluntarily discharging, which may void their insurance coverage and prohibit them from reentering the program.
-PHPs often offer similar services with an attendance policy instead of onsite living and a lower program cost.
+PHPs often offer similar services with an attendance policy instead of on-site living and a lower program cost.

 - The severity of your alcohol use disorder